ucsb-cs16/s20/index.md

 All announcements will be posted on Piazza [at this link](https://piazza.com/ucsb/spring2020/cs16nichols).

-[Link to code written in lecture](https://github.com/ucsb-cs16-mirza/cs16-lectures-sec-A) (it's also on the lecture notes pages).
+[Link to code written in lecture](https://github.com/ucsb-cs16-s20-nichols/code-from-class) (select the appropriate folder for the lecture).

+[Link to all "whiteboard" notes written in lecture](https://1drv.ms/u/s!AlgIeD1urAgmgRIKqNrjfkBCWW45?e=m4Gdxj) (select the appropriate file for the lecture).

 {% include collapse-button.html label="Information" id="info-list" %}